russodanielp/russodanielp.github.io/research/index.md

 # Research

-The research of Daniel P. Russo involes using computers and mathematics to solve problems in biology in chemistry.
-Please refer to my [currivulum vitae](../../cv/Daniel_P_Russo_CV.pdf) for a full listing of research interests, publications, and presentations.
+The research of Daniel P. Russo involves using computers and mathematics to solve problems in biology in chemistry.
+Please reference this recent [currivulum vitae](../../cv/Daniel_P_Russo_CV.pdf) for a full listing of research interests, publications, and presentations.

 ____